 Defamation & Reputation Management

-Defamation is an untrue published statement which causes serious harm to your reputation.
-The two forms of defamation are:
+Defamation of character occurs when an untrue statement is published, which causes serious harm to your reputation.
+The two forms of defamation of character are:

 - libel (where the untrue statements are recorded in permanent form); and